Emot67/Text-editor/README.md

 # Text-editor
-An eclipse project with the implementation of a simple text editor, written for an assignment in 'Design patterns in programming' course.
+A Java implementation of a simple text editor, written for an assignment in 'Design patterns in programming' course.

+Assignment text (in Croatian): http://www.zemris.fer.hr/~ssegvic/ooup/ooup3lab.shtml